Student Yachting World Cup: The Student Yachting World Cup

 The SYWoC is an annual sailing competition organized by students at the École Polytechnique, a French engineering school, seeing the world's best student sailing teams confront each other in a week-long series of races.
 Every year, the SYWoC takes place around All Saints' Day and gather about 200 students in a large French harbour.
 Earlier editions have taken place in La Rochelle, Lorient, Royan, Marseille, La Trinité-sur-Mer, Toulon.

-Each country can be represented one team.
+Each country can be represented in one team.
 This team is chosen on the basis of its national or international races, as well as on advice from the national sailing federation.
-The winner of the last edition and the Ecole Polytechnique, organizing university, are also invited.
+The winner of the last edition and the Ecole Polytechnique, the organizing university, are also invited.

 The World Cup is composed of several regattas, usually between 10 and 15, taking place during the whole week.
 The crews sail on Grand Surprise, a profile boat built for competition.
 The regattas are of "banana" or coastal type.
 A night regatta, starting in the afternoon and ending after nightfall, is also organised during the competition.
 An international jury arbitrate the regattas.

 Two prizes are awarded every year: